-Operating the Thumler’s UV-10 Rock Tumbler
+Operating Thumler's UV-10 Industrial Rock Tumbler

 The Key to Success is the Right Amount of Water

-It is very important to check the tumbler at least two or three times per day.
+It is very important to check a vibratory tumbler at least two or three times per day.
 You will need to add a few tablespoons of water to replace what evaporates and to thin the rock mud that will develop in the barrel.
 We provide complete instructions for running this machine below the video.

-Instructions for Operating the UV-10 Vibratory Rock Tumbler
+Instructions for Operating the UV-10 Vibratory Tumbler

-Getting Started with the UV-10 Tumbler
+Getting Started with the UV-10 Vibratory Rock Tumbler

-The first thing that we do is tighten the wing nut that holds the barrel on the machine and then load the tumbler barrel.
-The Thumler’s UV-10 vibratory rock tumbler is designed to process about ten pounds of material.
-The machine operates best when the barrel is about 3/4 full of material with the motor not running.
-To obtain the best tumbling action in the barrel, we always run our rocks with at least ten to twenty percent small ceramic cylinders.
-The ceramic cylinders act as roller bearings in the tumbler barrel and improve the tumbling action of the angular rock material.
+To obtain the best tumbling action in the barrel, we always run our rocks with at least ten to twenty percent small ceramic media.
+The ceramic cylinders act as roller bearings in the tumbler barrel and improve the tumbling action of the rock material.
 They also keep larger pieces of rock from hammering the bowl and making a lot of noise.

 Adding Grit

-The Thumler’s UV-10 tumbler uses a lot less grit per pound of rock than a rotary tumbler.
 For the first grinding step we add about six ounces of medium silicon carbide grit to a barrel that is about 3/4 full.
-The proper size grit is 180 mesh, but medium 150/220 ungraded grit (or a similar size) will work just fine.
+We use our medium (150/220 ungraded) silicon carbide grit.
+Similar sizes of grit (such as 180 ungraded grit) will work fine.

 Adding Water